japgolly/scalajs-react/doc/USAGE.md

     props.message)
   ```

 * Sometimes you want to allow a function to both get and affect a portion of a component's state.
-Anywhere that you can call `.setState()` you can also call `zoom()` to return an object that has the same `.setState()`, `.modState()` methods but only operates on a subset of the total state.
+Anywhere that you can call `.setState()` you can also call `.zoomState()` to return an object that has the same `.setState()`, `.modState()` methods but only operates on a subset of the total state.

   ```scala
   def incrementCounter(s: StateAccessPure[Int]): Callback =